Slovenia in the Eurovision Song Contest 2011: EMA 2011

-EMA 2011 was the 16th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2011 and was broadcast on TV SLO1 and online via the broadcaster's website rtvslo.si and the official Eurovision Song Contest website eurovision.tv.
+EMA 2011 was the 16th edition of the Slovenian national final format Evrovizijska Melodija (EMA), used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2011.
+The competition took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Klemen Slakonja and was broadcast on TV SLO 1, Radio Val 202, Radio Maribor and online via the broadcaster's website rtvslo.si as well as the official Eurovision Song Contest website eurovision.tv.

 Format

 Ten songs competed in a televised show where the winner was selected over two rounds of voting.
 In the first round, a three-member expert jury selected two finalists out of the ten competing songs to proceed to a superfinal.
 Each member of the expert jury assigned a score of 1 (lowest score) to 5 (highest score) to each song with the top two being determined by the songs that receive the highest overall scores when the jury votes are combined.
 Ties were broken by giving priority to the song(s) that achieved a higher number of top scores (5), which would be followed by each juror indicating their preferred song should a tie still have persisted.
 In the superfinal, public televoting exclusively determined the winner.
 In case of technical problems with the televote, the jury would have voted to determine the winner in a similar process as in the first round of the competition.